thorn91/Pomodoro-Timer/README.md

     `pip install -r requirements.txt`

-    If you're on Linux or macOS, type your command.
+    If you're on Linux or macOS, type your command, otherwise:

     `python pomodoro.py`